ahlag/US-immigration-Data-Lake/README.md

 ```
 python etl.py
 ```
-If the ETL pipeline was successful, a preview of the output data will be displayed.
+If the ETL pipeline was successful, there will be parquet files written in S3 buckets.